dannofield/CarND-PID-Control-Project/README.md

 double PID::GetRecommendedThrottle(double speed){
 	if(fabs(pid_result) < 0.1 || speed < 20)
     {
-      /*if the error is small or the peed less than 20mph... and the car was breaking: accelerate*/
+      /*if the error is small or the speed is less than 20mph... and the car was breaking: accelerate*/
       if(pid_recommended_throttle < 0)
           pid_recommended_throttle*=-1;
     }
     else if(speed > 25)
     {
-      /*if the error is high, and the speed more than  25mph... break if the car is still accelerating*/
+      /*if the error is high, and the speed is more than  25mph... break if the car is still accelerating*/
       if(pid_recommended_throttle > 0)
           pid_recommended_throttle*=-1;